rashakh/home_volt/homevolt_app/README.md

 # homevolt_app

-A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This Folder is the app part of the Home Volt project

 A few resources to get you started if this is your first Flutter project: